damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

   - bundle exec rake spec
 ```

+The Image is the name of any repository present in a local Docker Engine or
+any repository that can be found at [Docker Hub](https://registry.hub.docker.com/).

+A Service is just another image that is run and linked to your build.
+This image can run any application, but the most common use case is to
+run a database container such as PostgreSQL.
+This means that with every build, instead of having to install PostgreSQL,
+you can simply reuse your existing Services image, making your build less
+complex and much faster.

+For more information about the image and Docker Hub please read the [Docker Fundamentals](https://docs.docker.com/introduction/understanding-docker/).

 You can read more information in [Docker integration](http://doc.gitlab.com/ci/builds_configuration/docker.html).

-## allow_failure option for job (GitLab CI)
+## allow_failure option for jobs (GitLab CI)

-It allows to ignore status of specific build when computing status for commit.
-Example .gitlab-ci.yml file:
+If you want to ignore the status of a specific job when computing the status
+of the build for a certain commit, you can now specify this with the
+`allow_failure` option in the build script.

+It's easy to use in your `.gitlab-ci.yml` file:

 ```
 rspec: